ala523/collaboration/README.md

 Hello Sir, how are you?

-My name is Ala and I am from Argentina.

 I'd like to take jobs in upwork.com with my web dev skills and your call support together.

 We will take jobs in upwork together and I do development on my computer and you will support me for call service to take jobs.